- Apply to UW

-Six University of Wyoming employees will participate in the Academic Affairs Faculty Fellows Program during the 2020-21 academic year.
+Seven University of Wyoming employees are participating in the Academic Affairs Faculty Fellows Program during the 2021-22 academic year.

 The program complements UW’s strategic goal and commitment to develop and mentor effective leadership by providing intense and focused experiences in leadership and administrative roles at the senior levels of the institution.

-The six Academic Affairs Faculty Fellows and their project descriptions can be found here.
+The seven Academic Affairs Faculty Fellows and their project descriptions can be found here.

-Fellows will work with the provost and executive team, and also other administrative and faculty leaders across the university.
-The six individual projects will advance the university’s institutional goals in faculty excellence, academic policy, institutional data, distance education and student success.
+Fellows will work with the provost and executive team, and other administrative and faculty leaders across the university.
+The seven individual projects will advance the university’s institutional goals in faculty excellence, academic policy, institutional data, distance education and student success.

 As part of the program, fellows will become familiar with university-wide academic initiatives; strategic planning; budget issues; and challenges in higher education.
 Additionally, fellows will make direct contributions to the UW Provost’s Office by taking on special projects and assisting in day-to-day routine activities.

 The program’s goals aim to provide exceptional faculty members with a more expansive range of leadership experiences at the university level.
 The goals are:

 -- Cultivate and reinforce a culture of transformative academic leadership that supports organizational success by leading and managing change.